GoatXYZ/vigilant-carnival/notes/items.CenseroftheMoonboundFlame.md

 ## **Description**

-A heavy silver censer shaped like a hanging lotus, veined with obsidian and carved with lunar runes that shift subtly under moonlight.
+A heavy silver censer shaped like a hanging orb, veined with obsidian and carved with lunar runes that shift subtly under moonlight.
 Soft embers flicker within even when cold to the touch.
 When swung during prayer, pale violet smoke swirls outward, forming ghostly flames that leave no heat behind — unless the wielder wills it.

 ---